 Notes: The town has a definite collegiate feeling and is dependent on Cornell College.
 Nearly 65% of locals hold at least a four year college degree.
 Racial diversity is minimal.

 Is Iowa Considered Tax Friendly for Retirement?
 No

 Recommended as a Retirement Spot?
 Yes

-Iowa is known for its state fairs, down to earth people and often severe weather (it averages 37 tornados and 50 days of severe thunderstorms each year).
+Iowa is known for its state fairs, down to earth people, role in selecting a president and often severe weather (it averages 37 tornados and 50 days of severe thunderstorms each year).
 As if to compensate for the sometimes wild weather, Iowa is one of the safest states in which to live.
 Its nickname is the Hawkeye State.

 Bordered on three sides by rivers, the Mississippi to the east, the Missouri to the west and the Des Moines on the south, Iowa boasts a sweeping landscape of tallgrass prairie and cornstalk fields.
 Not surprsingly, its economy has been based in agriculture for much of its history.
 In recent years, though, the state has diversified into financial services, green energy production and manufacturing.

-Iowa was a part of French Louisiana and Spanish Louisiana during the Colonial period, and its state flag is based France's flag.
-The first American settlers arrived in the area in 1833.
+Iowa was a part of French Louisiana and Spanish Louisiana during the Colonial period, and its state flag is based on France's flag.
+The first caucasian settlers arrived in the area in 1833.
 Iowa joined the Union in 1846 and supported the North during the Civil War.